Payback (Law & Order: Special Victims Unit): Casting

 Casting for the lead characters of Law & Order: Special Victims Unit occurred in spring 1999.
 Dick Wolf, along with officials from NBC and Studios USA were at the final auditions for the two leads at Rockefeller Center.
 The last round had been narrowed down to six finalists.
 For the female lead, Detective Olivia Benson, actresses Samantha Mathis, Reiko Aylesworth, and Mariska Hargitay were being considered.
 For the male role, Detective Elliot Stabler, the finalists were Tim Matheson, John Slattery, Nick Chinlund, and Christopher Meloni.
 Hargitay and Meloni had auditioned in the final round together and, after the actors left, there was a moment of dead silence, after which Wolf blurted out, "Oh well.
 There's no doubt whom we should choose—Hargitay and Meloni."
 Wolf believed the duo had perfect chemistry from the first time he saw them together, and they ended up being his first choice.
 Garth Ancier, then head of NBC Entertainment, agreed, and the rest of the panel assembled began voicing their assent.

 The first actor to be cast for the show was Dann Florek.
 Florek had originated the character of Captain Don Cragen in the 1988 pilot for Law & Order and played the character for the first three seasons of the show until he was fired on the orders of network executives, who wanted to add female characters to the all-male primary cast.
 He maintained a friendly relationship with Wolf, however, and went on to direct three episodes of the original series as well as to occasionally guest star on the show.
 Shortly after Florek reprised his role for Exiled: A Law & Order Movie, he received a call to be on Sex Crimes.
 Initially reluctant, he eventually agreed to star on the show as Cragen on the assurance that he would not be asked to audition for the role.

 Shortly after the cancellation of Homicide: Life on the Street, Richard Belzer heard that Benjamin Bratt had left Law & Order.
 Belzer called his manager and instructed his manager to call Wolf and pitch the idea for Belzer's character from Homicide, John Munch, to become Lennie Briscoe's new partner since they had previously teamed in three Homicide crossovers.
 Wolf loved the idea, but had already cast Jesse L. Martin as Briscoe's new partner.
 The idea was reconfigured, however, to have Munch on Law & Order: Special Victims Unit instead.
 Since the character of Munch was created by David Simon and adapted for Homicide by Tom Fontana and Barry Levinson, the addition of Munch to the cast required the consent of all three.
-The appropriate agreements were reached and, while Fontana and Levinson agreed to waive their royalty rights, contracts with Simon required that he be paid royalties for any new show in which Munch is a main character; as a result, Simon receives royalties every time Munch appears in an episode of the show.
+The appropriate agreements were reached and, while Fontana and Levinson agreed to waive their royalty rights, contracts with Simon required that he be paid royalties for any new show in which Munch was a main character; as a result, Simon would receive royalties every time Munch appeared in an episode of the show.